Sunscreens

 Are aerosols effective?

-They may seem an easier option to use on kids but there’s the risk of accidentally inhaling the sunscreen – so it should be sprayed on your hands first and then applied.
-This also helps ensure you get an even layer of coverage and don’t miss any areas.
+Aerosols may seem an easier option to use on kids, but there’s the risk of accidentally inhaling the sunscreen.
+But if you are using aerosols, these should be sprayed on your hands first and then applied.
+This also helps ensure you get an even layer of coverage.
+Make sure not to miss any areas.

 Does sunscreen expire?